ark0015/pygwinc_clone/README.md

 ```

-### basic python library usage
+### python library

-For custom code, parameter optimization, etc. all functionality can be
+For custom plotting, parameter optimization, etc. all functionality can be
-accessed through the `gwinc` library interface:
+accessed directly through the `gwinc` library interface:
 ```python
 >>> import gwinc
 >>> import numpy as np